All Episodes Plain Text

 We can make sure that people understand exactly how dangerous and damaging and personally harmful his agenda is going to be for them.

-So, Donald Trump got elected by putting as much distance as he possibly could between himself and his actual Project 2025 agenda, right?
+So Donald Trump got elected by putting as much distance as he possibly could between himself and his actual Project 2025 agenda, right?

-He, like, literally disowned it in a number of different settings.
+He like literally disowned it in a number of different settings.

-And he was elected and one of the things that we saw in focus groups was a lot of voters literally didn't believe that he was going to do some of the things that he said he was going to do, so his coalition is not stable.
+And one of the things that we saw in focus groups was a lot of voters literally didn't believe that he was going to do some of the things that he said he was going to do.

-There's a bunch of people within that who voted his, for him because they are frustrated about inflation, but did not vote for anything about a Project 2025 agenda.
+There's a bunch of people within that who voted for him because they are frustrated about inflation, but did not vote for anything about a Project 2025 agenda.

-So that's one is that he's not actually got as stable a coalition as people are making out.
+So that's one, is that he's not actually got as stable a coalition as people are making out.

 That's going to be a real fight.